WyattCast44/modelrockets.space/readme.md

 # ModelRockets.Space

-A home for model rockets and space nerds 🚀👨‍🚀👩‍🚀
+A home for model rocket and space nerds 🚀👨‍🚀👩‍🚀

 ## Installing Locally